Harvard-ATG/huit-ondemand-user-docs/docs/jupyterlab-apptainer.md

 [interactive apps page](jupyterlab-apptainer.md).

 In addition, you will see a dropdown menu allowing you to select a container.
-There are two different default options, as well as other course-specific images that may have been prepared for particular use cases.
+There are two different default options (`scipy-notebook` and `datascience-notebook`), as well as other course-specific images that may have been prepared for particular use cases.

 We use two of the [Jupyter Docker stacks](https://jupyter-docker-stacks.readthedocs.io/en/latest/index.html)